Portrait of Professor Gregory Dudek

 Centre for Intelligent Machines

-Autonomous navigation, robots that learn, foundation models for robotics, mobile robotics, machine learning, telecommunications and 5G/6G network optimization, robot localization, information summarization, human-robot interaction, sensor-based and multi-robot systems, computer vision, marine robotics, self-driving vehicles, recognition.
+Autonomous navigation, robots that learn, foundation models for robotics, mobile robotics, machine learning, telecommunications and 5G/6G network optimization, robot localization, information summarization, human-robot interaction, sensor-based and multi-robot systems, computer vision, marine robotics, self-driving vehicles, and recognition.

 Localization Sensor fusion Exploration Multi-agent AI for robotics